There's a Bit of Good News About Your Electricity Bill This Summer

-After years of soaring energy prices, Americans could finally see their utility bills level off in the coming months -- or at least rise more modestly.
+After years of soaring energy prices, people in the US could finally see their utility bills level off in the coming months -- or at least rise more modestly.

 According to the Bureau of Labor Statistics' Consumer Price Index report, the cost of residential electricity jumped 14.3% between 2021 and 2022.
 From April 2022 to April 2023, the increase was only 8.4%.